Commerce and Kinship

 - The Ngee Heng did not own land of its own in Singapore, and indeed left Singapore because the government intended to collect rents on land that had been squatted on.
 75 Carl A. Trocki, “Kangchu System,” 141.
 Eu Chin, however, was willing to pay for the ownership of plantations.
 76 Trocki, “Ngee Heng Kongsi,” 105, footnote 13, and references within.
 His plantations that he started up initially were independent of those smaller-scale plantations that were started by the Teochew planters from Riau who came to Singapore before him.

-This model of what might have been is largely coincident with Trocki’s reconstruction of Seah’s role in the economy: he was “an investor, a capitalist” whose interests were aligned with the town merchants and Straits-born Chinese faction.
+This model of what might have been largely coincides with Trocki’s reconstruction of Seah’s role in the economy: he was “an investor, a capitalist” whose interests were aligned with the town merchants and Straits-born Chinese faction.
 78 Trocki, Opium and Empire, 105-106.
 It was not simply that Eu Chin controlled capital and the Ngee Heng controlled labour and both sides cooperated harmoniously.
 In the 1840s especially, before Eu Chin had consolidated the pepper and gambier town merchants under the Kongkek, the Ngee Heng’s control over the plantation labour force was an impediment to Eu Chin’s ability to dominate the pepper and gambier economy.
 As Trocki says, “the weakness in Seah’s position was his lack of ‘military’ support, the function of secret societies.”
 79 Trocki, Opium and Empire, 106.
 By this he means the control of the plantation coolies and the fighting men who enforced the Ngee Heng’s interests.
 He even goes as far as to suggest that the Hokkien Quan Tek society was “the tool of Seah and a group of Hokkiens and Babas”, because throughout the 1840s it was involved in a power struggle with the Ngee Heng that coincided (along with other factors) with the Ngee Heng’s move to Johore.
 While this is certainly possible, it is also possible that he may have moved in to exploit the fallout from the conflict between the Quan Tek and the Ngee Heng, rather than being an active instigator.
-Which interpretation one favours ultimately rests on how far one accepts Lee Poh Ping’s contention that the conflict between the town traders (the “free trade society”) and the agriculturalists of the interior (the “pepper and gambier society”) over control of the gambier and pepper trade was fundamentally a class conflict that cut across dialect and regional affiliations.
+After all, Eu Chin was himself a Teochew.
+Which interpretation one favours ultimately rests on how far one accepts the historian Lee Poh Ping’s contention that the conflict between the town traders (the “free trade society”) and the agriculturalists of the interior (the “pepper and gambier society”) over control of the gambier and pepper trade was fundamentally a class conflict that cut across dialect and regional affiliations.
 80 Lee Poh Ping.
 Chinese Society in Nineteenth Century Singapore (Kuala Lumpur: Oxford University Press, 1978).
 It was a struggle that the town traders (or “taukehs”) won, because in more than one place they managed to out-maneuver the kongsis and be the ones who laid down the terms of the economic game.
 81 Trocki, Opium and Empire, 45.